Naoki-Noto/P7-20240809/README.md

 • Database_properties_ReL: Code and results for comparing chemical spaces and molecular weight distributions.

-• Make_database_adapt1: XYZ files after geometry optimization.
+• Make_database_adapt1: Code and results for making databases.

 HGB: Code for SHAP-based analysis based on HGB models.